zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 let's reiterate here convention over configuration, remind them of controller/action/view and now we have another one table/model/filename and migration_filename/migration_class

-rake db:migrate
+rake db:migrate (they know rake, and have done this)

-accessing the model in console
+accessing the model in rails console

-reading a model spec. (first_name/full_name is a good example)
+reading a model spec. (first_name/full_name is a good example).
+They've done this a ton

 explain models are separate from controllers and views - we connect a model to a controller and a view by loading the model in a controller action, no convention there...